Professional execution of your pulse check

-Working with you, we will design your pulse survey and, if you wish, support you throughout the entire process.
-This will regularly provide you with important information on your specific survey topic.
-Our experienced specialists will be happy to provide you with comprehensive advice and professional support at every stage of the process.
-With the help of our powerful software, we can implement any desired topic for your pulse survey.
-You too can benefit from our combined competence.
+We design your pulse survey together with you and, if you wish, support you during the entire process.
+In this way you will regularly receive important information on your specific survey topic.
+Our experienced specialists will be happy to provide you with comprehensive advice and professional support at every step of the process.
+With the help of our powerful software, we can implement any desired topic for your pulse check.

-Your advantages from a pulse survey with Rogator
+Your advantages of a pulse check with Rogator

-We implement all necessary processes to ensure your data protection at Rogator.
+At Rogator we implement all necessary processes to ensure your data protection.
 Data protection is also an integral part of our day-to-day work structures.
 For example, we rely exclusively on our in-house software and do not involve external service providers in the process.
 Your data will be managed exclusively on our certified server landscape.
 We also ensure the anonymity of the participants at all times through proven processes.

 Would you like to feel the pulse of your employees?
-We would be happy to assist you with a project of this kind.
+We would be happy to assist you with a corresponding project.

 In a pulse survey with Rogator, you decide on a topic or a few subject areas about which you would like to be informed over a certain period of time.
-The questionnaires are relatively short in comparison to classical or topic-focused employee surveys, which are conducted only once and have the aim of analysing specific subject areas in greater Depth.
+The questionnaires are relatively short in comparison to classical or topic-focused employee feedback, which is conducted at intervals of at least one year and aims to analyze specific topics in greater depth.

-The questionnaires of the regularly conducted pulse surveys are often identical or at least similar over time in order to ensure comparability of the answers within the framework of a time series analysis.
-Among other things, pulse surveys have the aim of recording mood situations regarding structural changes in a company.
-They are therefore a useful accompanying instrument, especially before, during and after restructuring.
+The questionnaires of the regularly performed pulse checks often remain identical over time to allow comparability of the answers in time series analyses.
+One of the aims of pulse surveys is to record moods regarding structural changes in a company.
+Therefore, they are a useful accompanying instrument especially before, during and after restructuring.

 - Change management: